anderssv/the-example/doc/tdd.md

     TTTD --> ClarityTests
 ```

+It is not always easy to separate these levels, and they are kind of inter-connected and feed into each other.

 # Test everything?

 The good old days of measuring test coverage is over I hope, but I still measure it though.
-It is nice to see if it is trending upwards and downwards.
-And the tools that measure coverage can show _what_ is tested or not.
-That is important information in finding areas that *should* improve. :)
+It is nice to see if it is trending upwards or downwards.
+The tools that measure coverage can show _what_ is tested or not.
+That is important information in finding areas that *should* improve.
+:)

 [How to decide on an architecture for automated tests](https://www.qwan.eu/2020/09/17/test-architecture.html) gives a really nice overview of different considerations.
-But I find I am less methodical when deciding and use a lot of intuition.
+But I find I am less methodical when deciding and use my intuition.

 I tend to write two or three types of tests:
-- **IO tests** - No Fakes - Like testing HTTP calls to a third party provider.
+- **IO tests** — No Fakes — Like testing HTTP calls to a third party provider.
 This makes sure the Client class performs as expected.
 Or Database repos.
-- **Variation tests** - Fakes - Focus in on a part of the system.
+- **Variation tests** — Fakes — Focus in on a part of the system.
 Test the available variations.
 Example: In generating mail content it should have this section included if the recipient has X attribute.
-- **Outcome tests** - Fakes - This focuses on outcomes in interactions between components.
+- **Outcome tests** — Fakes — This focuses on outcomes in interactions between components.
 Example: Was an email sent out with a rejected subject when the application was rejected?

-Try to avoid verifying data in the database,
+Avoid verifying data in the database as much as possible,
 test whether the email was sent through the `EmailClient` instead of checking if the `sent=true` in the database.
 :smiley: